kikonavarro/higher-lower/readme.md

-Easy game created in phyton, choose which famous have more followers and try to win!
+Easy game created in phyton, choose which famous has more followers and try to win!